rimjhimroy/katacoda_test/Bioinformatics_starter/plastid/get_plastid.md

 Annotate each of these sequences using GeSeq [link](https://chlorobox.mpimp-golm.mpg.de/geseq.html).

-1. Upload all the above downloaded sequences in *FASTA file(s) to annotate* and select *circular*
+1. Upload all the above downloaded sequences in *FASTA file(s) to annotate* and select *circular*.
+In *Sequence source* select *Plastid*
 2. In *Options* select *Generate codon-based alignments* and *Include references*
 3. In *BLAT search* select *Annotate plastid IR*, *Annotate plastid trans-spliced rps12* and *Ignore genes annotated as locus tag*.
 Keep *Protein search identity* to 25 and *rRNA, tRNA, DNA search identity* to 85
 4. In *3rd Party tRNA annotators* select *ARAGORN* and select *Plant chloroplast* in the genetic code
 5. In the *BLAT Reference Sequences*, select *MPI-MP chloroplast references (Embryophyta CDS + rRNA)*
 6. In *Actions*, select: I have read and accept the Disclaimer and **Submit**

+Wait for the results...

+Visualize the annotations using the *OGDRAW* under *Visualization* for each of the sequence.

-Wait for the results and download (save) the *GFF3* annotation table for *Annotation* of each of the plastid sequences.
+Download (save) the *GFF3* annotation table for *Annotation* of each of the plastid sequences.

 Also, From the *GLOBAL* *Annotation*, download the *Codon based alignment* files and unzip them.